 Think back to when you were a child and learning to self-soothe: what helped you?
 What behaviors did you exhibit when attempting to find comfort?
-Some children will suck their thumb, some will rub their head, and some may engage in more harmful behaviors such as hitting themselves or banging their head on the floor.
+Some children will suck their thumb, some will rub their heads, and some may engage in more harmful behaviors such as hitting themselves or banging their heads on the floor.

 These actions, known as stimming, are defined as “stereotyped or repetitive motor movements.”
 (Kapp, S. et al., 2019).
 Most children will grow out of this phase as they get older, but some children will continue to stim into their adolescent and even adult years.
 Although some adults who are not on the spectrum may engage in stimming, stimming is a frequent symptom of Autism, and often the most obvious symptom.